Windows NT: Architecture

 Windows NT uses a layered design architecture that consists of two main components, user mode and kernel mode.
 Programs and subsystems in user mode are limited in terms of what system resources they have access to, while the kernel mode has unrestricted access to the system memory and external devices.
 Kernel mode in Windows NT has full access to the hardware and system resources of the computer.
 The Windows NT kernel is a hybrid kernel; the architecture comprises a simple kernel, hardware abstraction layer (HAL), drivers, and a range of services (collectively named Executive), which all exist in kernel mode.

 The booting process of Windows NT begins with NTLDR in versions before Vista and the Windows Boot Manager in Vista and later.
 The boot loader is responsible for accessing the file system on the boot drive, starting the kernel, and loading boot-time device drivers into memory.
 Once all the boot and system drivers have been loaded, the kernel starts the Session Manager Subsystem.
-This process launches winlogon, which allows the user to login.
+This process launches winlogon, which allows the user to log in.
 Once the user is logged in File Explorer is started, loading the graphical user interface of Windows NT.

 Programming language

 Windows NT is written in C and C++, with a very small amount written in assembly language.
 C is mostly used for the kernel code while C++ is mostly used for user-mode code.
-Assembly language is avoided where possible because it would impede portability.
+Assembly language is avoided where possible because it would impede portability and its usage is limited to just the most performance-critical portions (e.g. trap handlers, interrupt dispatch, system call stubs, context switching, HAL low‑level routines) of the codebase.